EngineerBetter/engineerbetter-hugo/content/blog/continuous-infrastructure-google-cloud.md

 {{% boxout %}}
 "We've managed to take a huge step forward in our infrastructure automation with the help of EngineerBetter.
 Where our environments were once hand-crafted and fragile, they are now reliable, easy and flexible, and we're getting really confident with the tooling they recommended."

-Tom Gummery - Senior Software Engineer at Unit 2 Games
+_Tom Gummery - Senior Software Engineer, Unit 2 Games_
 {{% /boxout %}}

 Before going into [how we worked](#how-we-worked) and [how we achieved this](#the-implementation), here's a summary of how Unit 2's pipelines now work: